ibm-cloud-docs/vpc/block_storage_vpc_about.md

 ## Cancelling your block storage
 {: #vpc-cancel-storage}

 If you no longer need a volume, you can cancel it at any time.
 IBM [wipes all data](/docs/vpc?topic=vpc-managing-block-storage#block-storage-data-eradication) before the storage is reused.
 If you have extra compliance requirements such as NIST 800-88 Guidelines for Media Sanitization, you must perform data sanitation procedures before you delete your volumes.
-For more information, see [Sanitizing your data before deleting a volume](/docs/vpc?topic=vpc-managing-block-storage#block-storage-sanitization).
+For more information, see [Sanitize your data before you delete a volume](/docs/vpc?topic=vpc-managing-block-storage#block-storage-sanitization).

 ## Next Steps
 {: #block-storage-about-next-steps}

-Start creating {{site.data.keyword.block_storage_is_short}} volumes.
+Create your {{site.data.keyword.block_storage_is_short}} volumes.

 * For more information about creating a volume during instance provisioning, see [Create and attach a block storage volume when you create an instance](/docs/vpc?topic=vpc-creating-block-storage#create-from-vsi).
 * For more information about creating a block storage encrypted by your own encryption keys, see [Creating block storage volumes with customer-managed encryption](/docs/vpc?topic=vpc-block-storage-vpc-encryption).